JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/101_Backtracking_17._Letter_Combinations_of_a_Phone_Number.md

             current.append(letters.charAt(i));
             // Recursively build combinations for the next digits backtrack(digits, index + 1, current);
-            // Backtrack by removing the last letter, so we can try the next letter current.deleteCharAt(current.length() - 1);
+            // Backtrack by removing the last letter, so we can try the next letter.
+When we reach a dead end or finish exploring one path in a maze, we must retrace our steps to a previous intersection to try a different path.
+Removing the last letter is the equivalent of taking one step back. current.deleteCharAt(current.length() - 1);
         }
     }